 Key Factors to Consider for Your Virtual Event

 One of the benefits of virtual events is that with the right software, AV support and interactive features like polls, Q&A and live chat, your attendees may be more extensively engaged than in a traditional event.
 They can participate on-the-go on their own terms and their activity is documented to give you valuable analytics that can help shape future events and strategies.
 Additionally, virtual events may reach a more global audience and provide more translation capabilities so you can introduce more attendees to your organization and offerings.

 That said, there are a number of issues you will need to address.
 First, you must consider if all of the core elements of your event be translated to a digital experience.
 How will you manage break-out rooms?
 If you’re hosting a trade show, your attendees won’t wander through virtual trade booths for eight hours — how will you encourage them to explore all your vendors?
 Will your attendees be capable of following a set agenda?
 If you host multiple streams at once, how will that affect your network?
 You will likely have presenters streaming in from different locations – how will you ensure quality and manage the flow?
 Additionally, if you’re used to hosting three-hour seminars, you will need to consider how you deliver information, given that participants will tune in intermittently.
 You may want to create mechanisms that motivate your attendees to commit to a specific schedule or you may want to abandon time constraints entirely.

-Some organizations are enhancing events with features like gamification, Virtual Reality (VR) and Augmented Reality (AR).
+Some organizations are enhancing their corporate event productions with features like gamification, Virtual Reality (VR) and Augmented Reality (AR).
 Whatever “bells and whistles” you consider using, there are a few core AV elements you can employ: live video, pre-recorded video and on-screen features.